adiswami/fasthelp/index.md

 Content that is in the pipeline.

-I draw on content approaches, techniques, code snippets, technical documenentation and lessons from the following sources.
+I draw on content, approaches, techniques, code snippets, technical documenentation and lessons from the following sources.
 I am indebted to their generosity for making deep learning accessible to so many.

 - [Practical Deep Learning for Coders](https://course.fast.ai/) taught by Jeremy Howard
 - [Applied ML in Production](https://madewithml.com/courses/applied-ml-in-production/) taught by Goku Mohandas